 Balboa Park is a gorgeous area to explore with a plethora of museums, parks, beautiful Spanish architecture, and gardens everywhere.
 Some personal favorites is the beautiful architecture at the Casa de Balboa and Casa del Prado buildings, the Spanish Village Art Center, the Rose and Japanese Friendship Garden and the Natural History Museum.

-The Botanical Building and Lily Pond is an extremely popular spot and you’ll find many people here lingering to take a photo.
+PS: The Botanical Building and Lily Pond is an extremely popular spot and you’ll find many people here lingering to take a photo.